 However, in reality, the role of trade unions is yet to gain traction and requires further improvement.
-For example, a recent publication by the European Trade Union Confederation (ETUC) indicates that not all member countries of the confederation are consulted on climate and energy policy-related issues.
-Additionally, in more than %50 of the surveyed cases, proposals submitted by trade unions were not considered.
-According to the report, such limitations can partly be explained by the extent of trade unions' participation, typically tied to the national culture of the social dialogue and might vary depending on the political environment and associated circumstances.
+For example, a recent publication by the European Trade Union Confederation (ETUC) indicates that not all member countries of the confederation are consulted on climate and energy policy-related issues.143 Additionally, in more than 50% of the surveyed cases, proposals submitted by trade unions were not considered.
+According to the report, such limitations can partly be explained by the extent of trade unions' participation, typically tied to the national culture of the social dialogue and might vary depending on the political environment and associated circumstances.144

 Similar limitations were also observed in the SDGs implementation process.
-A recent study by the ITUC, titled: "A Trade Union Take on the SDGs" examined if the states' official narratives in their Voluntary National Reviews (VNRs) to the United Nations contrast or complement how governments implement the SDGs.
+A recent study by the ITUC, titled: "A Trade Union Take on the SDGs" examined if the states'145 official narratives in their Voluntary National Reviews (VNRs) to the United Nations contrast or complement how governments implement the SDGs.
 It also evaluated the different levels of transparency, consultation and social dialogue applied in relevant processes against the involvement of trade unions.
 When it comes to transparency, the study revealed clear limitations based on feedback from trade unions.
-Eleven trade unions out of the 13 countries reported some restrictions on access to information related to the SDGs' implementation process, with two countries (Thailand and Spain) having no access to any data.
-When examining multi-stakeholder consultations, a vital tool to ensure a genuinely participatory implementation process, as envisioned by Agenda 2030, the study reported different cases where consultations were either "adequate," "lack structure," "de facto one-way information sessions," or in some cases, countries "have either no consultation process in place or effectively exclude trade unions from participating in it" as in the cases of Colombia, Namibia, Thailand and Pakistan.
-Finally, regarding the social dialogue, the study highlights the insufficient integration of social dialogue into the planning and implementation process of the SDGs.
-For instance, trade unions reported that "discussions often tend to be fragmented, lack long-term planning and have a limited scope."
+Eleven trade unions out of the 13 countries reported some restrictions on access to information related to the SDGs' implementation process, with two countries (Thailand and Spain) having no access to any data.146 When examining multi-stakeholder consultations, a vital tool to ensure a genuinely participatory implementation process, as envisioned by Agenda 2030, the study reported different cases where consultations were either "adequate," "lack structure," "de facto oneway information sessions," or in some cases, countries "have either no consultation process in place or effectively exclude trade unions from participating in it" as in the cases of

-International Labour Organization.
+141 International Labour Organization.
 (2015).
 Guidelines for a just transition towards environmentally sustainable economies and societies for all.
 P.9

-Ibid.8
+142 Ibid.8.

-European Trade Union Confederation.
+143 European Trade Union Confederation.
 (2018).
 Involving trade unions in climate action to build a just transition.P.14.

-Ibid.
+144 Ibid.
 P.14.

-The study examined 13 countries: Argentina, Chad, Colombia, Germany, Indonesia, Mexico, Namibia, Pakistan, Norway, Spain, Sweden, Thailand and Zimbabwe.
+145 The study examined 13 countries: Argentina, Chad, Colombia, Germany, Indonesia, Mexico, Namibia, Pakistan, Norway, Spain, Sweden, Thailand and Zimbabwe.

-ITUC.
+146 ITUC.
 (2021).
 A Trade Union Take on the SDGs.
 P. 5